akshat-2600/delivery_agent_project/README.md

 It includes static obstacles, varying terrain costs, and dynamic moving obstacles.
 The project implements and compares:

 - *Uninformed search*: BFS (for unit-cost grids), Uniform-Cost Search (UCS)
-- *Informed search: A (Manhattan heuristic)
+- *Informed search: A** (Manhattan heuristic)
 - *Local/dynamic replanning: Replanner (uses A/UCS with map updates)

-Outputs are printed to console, saved as visual PNGs, and recorded to results.csv for experiment comparison.
+Outputs are printed to console and also visible as matplotlib visuals.

 ---